kevin-lee/effectie/docs/cats-effect/fx.md

 ---
-id: effect-constructor
+id: fx
-title: "EffectConstructor"
+title: "Fx"
 ---

-## EffectConstructor
+## Fx

-If you use Cats Effect and write tagless final code, and look for a generic way to construct `F[A]`, `EffectConstructor` can help you.
+If you use Cats Effect and write tagless final code, and look for a generic way to construct `F[A]`, `Fx` can help you.

 ```scala mdoc:reset-object
 import effectie.cats._